 BUT THE FRUIT OF THE SPIRIT IS LOVE, JOY, PEACE, PATIENCE, KINDNESS, GOODNESS, FAITHFULNESS, GENTLENESS AND SELF-CONTROL Galatians 5:22-23

-He brings great power to our lives so that we can live in godliness no matter what our circumstance at any time may be.
+He brings great power to our lives so that we can live in godliness no matter what our circumstances at any time may be.
 The fruit, or visible attribute, of kindness, will exude from us!

 Believe me, I lived decades without Christ’s salvation and with no Holy Spirit kindness in my life.
 Selfishness marked those years.
 I would never again want to live my life before Jesus came into it.
 Oh, I could be kind and cheerful, but only when I was feeling that way.
-Back then kindness was a not a way of life.
+Back then kindness was not a way of life.

 Even now, I sometimes mess us and don’t live out my God-bought-freedom-from-sin life.
 But, I can get right back on track and continue on!
 I have a powerhouse living inside of me!